 The Brainerd Family YMCA continues to be a community hub, providing programs and services which help develop strong and resilient youth, support healthy living and wellness, and to also create a welcoming and inclusive environment for all.
 Through partnerships with Crow Wing Energized, Crow Wing County Community Services, Brainerd Public Schools, and many others, the Y has worked to expand collaborative efforts as well as develop supportive programs and classes for everyone, including the most vulnerable among us.
 New programs in the area of community wellness such as Healthy Weight and Your Child, the National Diabetes Prevention Program, STEM, and Summer Learning Loss Prevention, and safety around water education in our youth programs now complement other programs the Y is known for such as swim team, land and water fitness programs, licensed day care, and youth sports.
 This program growth supports our belief that the Y is so much more.

-Amid the 2020 COVID-19 pandemic, the Y continued to provide essential services and even expanded its role in the community.
+Amid the COVID-19 pandemic, the Y continued to provide essential services and even expanded its role in the community.
 During this period, the Y partnered with The Outreach Program of Brainerd Lakes to help distribute nutritious meal packets to families in the community.
-During this period, the Y also gained certification through CACFP to help further address local food inequities.
-Recognizing the need for affordable and quality child care, also became a priority for the Y to support the community during the pandemic.
-Also, during the summer of 2020, Camp Vanasek became a part of the YMCA and is now owned and operated through the YMCA providing life changing experiences to youth in our community each summer.
+Concurrently, the Y gained certification through CACFP to help address local food inequities.
+Recognizing the need for affordable and quality child care, the Y provided further focus in this program area.
+Later, during the summer of 2020, Camp Vanasek became a part of the YMCA and is now owned and operated through the YMCA providing life changing experiences to youth in our community each summer.

 In 2002, the YMCA finished completion of a new aquatic center, fitness studio, babysitting area, new lobby and administrative offices, youth programs area/multi-purpose lounge, locker rooms, family changing rooms, general renovation of the existing facility and the expansion of the parking lot.